-The Company personnel handling whistleblowing matters shall undertakes to protect the whistleblowers from improper treatment due to their whistle-blowing.
+The Company personnel handling whistle-blowing matters shall undertakes to protect the whistleblowers from improper treatment due to their whistle-blowing.

-(2).
-The group and its organizations shall internally establish and publicly announce on its website and the intranet, or provide organizations' products or services are likely to pose any hazard to the safety and health of consumers or other stakeholders, this Corporation shall recall those products or suspend the services as soon as possible, verify the facts and present a review and improvement plan.
+- (2).
+The group and its organizations shall internally establish and publicly announce on its website and the intranet, or provide through an independent external institution, an independent mailbox or hotline, for the group and its organizations insiders and outsiders to submit reports. - (3) A whistleblower shall at least furnish the

+Corporation shall recall those products or suspend the services as soon as possible, verify the facts and present a review and improvement plan.